-- They resign in writing to the Trust's Secretary. - They do not attend three consecutive Council of Governors' Meetings unless they are able to give a reasonable reason or they are able to start attending meetings again. - They do not take part in the training programmes which are considered essential for all Governors unless they have a reasonable reason. - They are no longer a member of the constituency, area or staff class that they were elected to represent (this applies to elected Governors Public and Staff). - The organisation they represent, in the case of Nominated (Appointed) Governors, terminates their appointment. - A change in their circumstances means that they no longer meet the criteria for being a Governor. - They fail to comply and clear he Trust's mandatory requirements (Declaration of Interests, Fit and Proper Persons Test including associated checks/reviews, Code of Conduct Compliance, Disclosure and Barring Service check, Membership Engagement & Recruitment Guidance Compliance, alongside adherence to Governor Meeting Ground Rules, Governor Communication Guidance and Social/Media and Media Policies).
+- They resign in writing to the Trust's Secretary. - They do not attend three consecutive Council of Governors' Meetings unless they are able to give a reasonable reason or they are able to start attending meetings again. - They do not take part in the training programmes which are considered essential for all Governors unless they have a reasonable reason. - They are no longer a member of the constituency, area or staff class that they were elected to represent (this applies to elected Governors Public and Staff). - The organisation they represent, in the case of Nominated (Appointed) Governors, terminates their appointment. - A change in their circumstances and/or a false declaration is made during the nomination process which means that they no longer (or did not) meet the criteria for being a Governor. - They fail to comply and clear he Trust's mandatory requirements (Declaration of Interests, Fit and Proper Persons Test including associated checks/reviews, Code of Conduct Compliance, Disclosure and Barring Service check, Membership Engagement & Recruitment Guidance Compliance, alongside adherence to Governor Meeting Ground Rules, Governor Communication Guidance and Social/Media and Media Policies).